Board of Trustees

 Tracey has lived in Dorset for 21 years and raised her 3 children here.
 She continues to practice law at a local firm and has strong community ties.

 After an early career in the arts, Jim spent twenty-five years in senior planning, strategy and management roles in the public sector and government, including ten years in the NHS.
-The last years of his executive career were spent working in the Department for the Environment, Food, and Rural Affairs, and then at Board level in Natural England, the national government advisory and delivery body for nature.
-More recently Jim was a Lay Member of the Kingston Clinical Commissioning Group in the NHS, and chaired one of the National Trust’s Regional Advisory Boards.
-He is a Trustee of the Landscape Institute and for many years has led a charity working in Zambia.
-Jim lives in the Bride Valley in west Dorset.
+The last years of his executive career were at Board level in Natural England, the national government advisory and delivery body for nature.
+More recently Jim was a Lay Member in the NHS, chaired one of the National Trust’s Regional Advisory Boards, and was a Trustee of the Landscape Institute.
+He is presently a Trustee of Artsreach, which brings professional live arts performances to village halls and community settings across Dorset.
+Jim lives in Netherbury in west Dorset.

 Morag Wood is a culture and communications specialist, with wide-ranging experience in the arts, science, business and charity sectors.
 She has worked for organisations such as the Natural History Museum, the London Development Agency and the Millennium Commission.
 She has been a consultant for nearly two decades where she has worked with a range of organisations leading on projects for The National Lottery, the Olympic Lottery Distributor, the recently opened Museum of Making in Derby and the Fashion and Textile Museum in London, to name but a few.
 In addition, she is the founder-director of the Culture Communications Collective an organisation that combines experience and expertise to deliver projects and campaigns for the culture and heritage sectors.
 She is also Chair of the Cultural Compact for Bournemouth, Christchurch and Poole.